 The Court Diversion process is strictly confidential and voluntary.
-If an offender is referred to the program, they must want to participate AND they must accept full responsibility for their unlawful actions.
+Participants referred to the program must want to participate AND must accept full responsibility for their unlawful actions.

 Each person entering the program is assigned a case manager who meets with the individual and discusses all aspects of the offense and the circumstances that contributed to the offense taking place.